rhocela/wisdom-walk/docs/Introduction/1-instructions.md

 ## **CRITICAL MISSION STATEMENT**

-Create a **systematic, chronological Bible study series** that covers all 1,189 chapters from Genesis 1:1 to Revelation 22:21 exactly once, following the 75-entry biblical chronology framework. **Complete coverage is more important than staying within 100 days** - extend as needed to ensure every verse is included.
+Create a **systematic, chronological Bible study series** that covers all 1,189 chapters from Genesis 1:1 to Revelation 22:21 exactly once, following the 75-entry biblical chronology framework.

+**TOP PRIORITIES (in order):**
+1. **STRICT 25-35 MINUTE READING TIME** - This is a hard limit.
+Never exceed 35 minutes, never go below 25 minutes.
+2. **THEMATICALLY COHERENT PARTS** - Create meaningful thematic groupings with appropriate Part divisions that align with biblical narrative flow and theological themes.
+3. **COMPLETE BIBLE COVERAGE** - Every chapter must be covered exactly once.
+Number of days is flexible - use however many days needed to maintain time limits and thematic coherence.

 ---